keyumarsanvari/GCNN-RNN-Geostatistical-Deep-Learning-Framework/README.md

 This repository demonstrates the **GCNN–RNN Hybrid Framework** developed for the paper:

-> **Hybrid Geostatistical–Deep Learning Framework for Geochemical Characterization in Historical Mine Tailings**
+> **Hybrid Geostatistical and Deep Learning Framework for Geochemical Characterization in Historical Mine Tailings**

 We combine **classical geostatistics** (spatial covariance modeling via ordinary kriging) with **deep learning** (convolutional and recurrent neural networks) to produce **accurate, robust, and spatially-aware predictions of geochemical properties** in mining environments, even under sparse or noisy data conditions.